An approach to intersection theory on singular varieties using motivic complexes: Introduction

 We work with an algebraic variety $X$ equipped with a stratification; such a stratification might arise from a resolution of singularities of $X$ or a ``platification" of a family of coherent sheaves on $X$.
 Fixing a perversity function $\ol p$, we introduce perversity cycles on $X$ and generalized cocycles on $X$ with values in $Y$.
 These are cycles which meet the strata of $X$ (or $X\times Y$) in a manner controlled by $\ol p$.
 The discrete abelian groups of perversity cycles (and generalized cocycles) for a given variety $X$ determine presheaves which lead to singular complexes (i.e., simplicial abelian groups) as first conceived by Suslin (see \cite{SV}).
 Our homology/cohomology theories are the homotopy groups of these singular complexes, doubly graded in a manner compatible with the grading in motivic homology and cohomology \cite{MVW}.

-We show that our theories satisfy good properties including suspension isomorphisms {($\bb{A}^1$-invariance)}, a splitting theorem, and a suitable form of localization.
-These theorems enable our definition of a cup product in perversity cohomology, extending the cup product in motivic cohomology.
-We then proceed to establish a cap product relating perversity cohomology and perversity homology, extending the usual cap product relating cohomology and homology.
-To do this, we introduce the condition $(*, {\ol c})$ on a pair of cycles and a perversity $\ol c$ which permits a sensible intersection of cycles meeting especially nicely; this intersection product is compatible with that of Goresky-MacPherson intersection homology.
+We show that our theories satisfy good properties including suspension isomorphisms {({a projective analogue of }$\bb{A}^1$-invariance)}, a splitting theorem, and a suitable form of localization.
+These theorems enable our definition of a cup product in perversity cohomology, extending the cup product in motivic cohomology; {and a cap product relating perversity cohomology and perversity homology.} To do this, we introduce the condition $(*, {\ol c})$ on a pair of cycles and a perversity $\ol c$ which permits a sensible intersection of cycles meeting especially nicely; this intersection product is compatible with that of Goresky-MacPherson intersection homology.

 For the reader's convenience, we briefly outline the contents of each section of this paper.

 In Section \ref{sec:one}, we revisit various sheaves and presheaves of relative cycles as investigated by Suslin and Voevodsky.
 We discuss to what extent and how these sheaves are represented by Chow varieties.
 These (pre)sheaves are defined on $(Sch/k)$ so that we may apply results of Voevodsky on sheaves for the cdh-topology; the cycle sheaves are evaluated on the standard cosimplicial scheme whose constituents are affine spaces $\Delta^n$.
 In fact, one is naturally led to another of Voevodsky's Grothendieck topologies, the h-topology, when the characteristic of the ground field is positive.